assert.verifySteps()

 Description

-Learn how to use the Step API and the value it adds to your test suite.
+Refer to the below examples and learn how to use the Step API in your test suite.

 Examples